 Euro Challenge – Competition for 9th and 10th Graders

 The competition does not require previous knowledge of economics or Europe.
-Students and teachers can gain access to an array of educational resources and training materials on the website: http://www.euro-challenge.org.
-Free orientations, webinars, and news flashes are also provided throughout the year.
+Students and teachers can gain access to an array of educational resources and training materials on the Euro Challenge website.

 Students from Washington, Idaho, Oregon and Alaska who are unable to come to Seattle are encouraged to participate and compete through an online version of the event.

 Read about the 2017 Euro Challenge at UW here.

 This event is co-sponsored by the European Union’s Erasmus+ Program, the Ellison Center for Russian, East European and Central Asian Studies, the Center for West European Studies, and with generous support from the World Affairs Council of Seattle.